minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Asking Questions

 The course's staff consists of your instructor and many teaching assistants.
-You are encouraged to speak to any of the staff at the lab to get help with your problem sets or to ask questions about lectures.
+You are encouraged to speak to any of the staff at the lab to get help with problems or to ask questions about lectures.

 Do you have a question in writing?
 Maybe need an exception?
 Feel free to send an e-mail to the course's heads via <help@mprog.nl>.